top of page

 If you’re in your 30s, 40s, 50s (or beyond), and music still gives you that spark, this is your sign.
 You don’t need to be a professional or a teenager to perform again — you just need the right environment.

+Visit www.betheband.org to find out more, see upcoming audition slots, and take your first step back into music.
 Because the best time to join a band might not have been when you were 18 — it might be now.

 Join a band in London today!
 Book your audition here: www.betheband.org/book-online